open-zaak/open-notificaties/docs/installation/deployment/kubernetes.rst

 Here you can find a reference implementation of a Open Notificaties deployment for a Kubernetes cluster using `Helm`_.

-This Helm chart installs Open Notificaties and is dependent on a PostgreSQL database, installed using a `subchart`_.
+The `Helm chart`_ installs Open Notificaties and is dependent on a PostgreSQL database, installed using a `subchart`_.

 .. warning:: The default settings are unsafe and should only be used for